NationalLibraryOfNorway/warehouse-logistics-service/README.md

 <docker|nerdctl> compose -f docker/compose.yaml up -d
 ```

-Additionally, to use the Mockoon service for mocking and logging callbacks to host systems, you will need to edit your `hosts` file.
+Additionally, to use the Mockoon service for mocking and logging callbacks to catalogs systems, you will need to make it discoverable on host machine.
+The default `MONGODB_URI` uses `directConnection=true`, which bypasses replica set host discovery, so a `mongo-db` hosts entry is not strictly required when using the default configuration.
+However, for convenience and choice between `localhost:27017` and `mongo-db:27017` you can add the `mongo-db` entry as shown below.
-Optionally add an entry for Kafka to use a consistent connection string (`kafka:9092`) from both host and containers.
+You can also add an entry for Kafka to use a have consistent connection string (`kafka:9092`) everywhere.
-MongoDB is already accessible at `localhost:27017` from the host, so a hosts entry is not needed, but for convenience you can include entry for it.
 Add the following lines to your `/etc/hosts` file if you are on Linux --- if you are using Windows or Mac switch to a real OS --- and restart your machine:

 ```